-I once gave a talk to a fifth grade class about revision (the teacher wanted the kids to get the message from a “real” writer that the first draft is only the barest beginning).
-One question that stirred up the students was “What’s your favorite writing tool, and why?”
-I didn’t expect each of these young kids to have his or her own clear and immediate answer, but they did: “red pen, because it looks nice,” computer because it’s easy,” pencil because that’s what my mom uses.”
+I once gave a talk to a fifth grade class about writing; towards the end, I asked them, “What’s your favorite writing tool, and why?”
+Their answers came thick and fast: “Red pen, because it looks nice,” “Computer because it’s easy,” “Pencil because that’s what my mom uses.”

-For myself, I go back and forth between ballpoint-pen-and-yellow-lined-paper and my laptop.
-I type faster (and way more legibly) than I write, but there are definitely times when computer use is awkward or when I think my words come out more expressively from a pen.
-I do early edits and smaller revisions online, but later, when whole chapters or the entire manuscript are in play, I always use a red Pilot pen on a print copy, with yellow paper for longer inserts.
+For myself, I go back and forth between my laptop and red-pen-and-yellow-lined-paper.
+I type faster (and way more legibly) than I write, but there are definitely times when I think my words come out more expressively from a pen.
+I do early drafts and smaller revisions online, but later, when whole chapters or the entire manuscript are in play, I use a red Pilot pen on a print copy, with yellow paper for longer inserts.
 Plus then I can sit in a comfy chair and approach the manuscript as if I were a reader, not a writer.